jackovsky8/universal-test-tool/README.md

 #### Other available plugins:

 This project can handle any other plugins as well.
-There just need to be a installed module with the naming following naming convention.
+There just need to be a installed module following a naming convention.
 E.g. if you define a test in the calls.yaml like:

 ```yaml